 Shirts may be any color.
 Logos are allowed just as prints, pictures, stripes and plaids are allowed.
 Logos shall not reference death, sex, drugs, alcohol, gangs or weapons.
-Shirts shall be either a collared "polo style" or collared "oxford style" shirt appropriately sized with sleeves and free of inappropriate designs which include, but are not limited to, those related to death, sex, drugs, alcohol, gangs or weapons.
-Turtlenecks and T-shirts may be worn underneath the standardized shirt and shall be appropriately sized and free of inappropriate designs which include, but are not limited to, those related to death, sex, drugs, alcohol, gangs or weapons.
+Shirts shall be appropriately sized with sleeves and free of inappropriate designs which include, but are not limited to, those related to death, sex, drugs, alcohol, gangs or weapons.
 Shirts must remain tucked in at all times.
+Undergarments must not be visible through the shirt.